Student wellbeing

 Our school house system promotes student participation across academics, behaviour, extracurricular activities, and community involvement.
 It fosters inclusion and recognises positive contributions and achievements.

 Clubs encourage positive social interactions and help students explore their interests and talents.
-Some of our clubs include debate, drama, chess, livestock (cattle/sheep), Lego, game design, Dungeons & Dragons, and You Are Not Alone (YANA).
+Clubs and break-time activities include concert band, debate, drama, dance, chess, livestock (cattle/sheep), Lego, game design, Dungeons & Dragons, Warhammer, i-SEE youth and You Are Not Alone (YANA).

 Wellbeing information and resources